 Sampling

-You can influence the amount of tracing data collected with the sample rate configuration, which is a percentage value used for randomly deciding which PHP requests are fully traced by Tideways and which are not.
-Tideways uses sampling to keep the overhead of production profiling small.
+You can influence the amount of tracing data collected with the sample rate configuration.
+It is a percentage value used for randomly deciding which PHP requests are fully traced by Tideways and which are not.
+A request that is fully traced collects detailed performance data visibile in the Timeline and Callgraph Profiler.

 When Tideways is enabled, it runs on every request.
 The sample rate then influences if a full trace is collected including calls to frameworks, SQL, caches and other services via HTTP.
 When no full trace is collected, Tideways still reports the response time of the request and watches out for potential Exceptions and Fatal Errors.
 This allows you to get a full picture of your project including the full distribution of response times to every endpoint/transaction.